FIREFIGHTER 1 PROGRAM

 Candidates may only participate in the test once in a single day but may enroll again and return on a subsequent test day for another attempt.
 Physical Ability tests are scheduled approximately once per month and may be repeated as many times as needed to pass.
 Physical Ability training classes are also offered throughout the semester for students who need additional practice and training.

 You may pick up a description of the Physical Ability Test in the Fire Technology Office or go the section on our web page title "Physical Ability Test".
-The FTC 198 class will also provide you a description and an opportunity to practice the test.
+The FTC 198 class will also provide you with a description and an opportunity to practice the test.

-PLACEMENT SESSION FOR BASIC FIRE ACADEMY
+TO BE ELIGIBLE FOR THE BASIC FIRE ACADEMY

 - F-TC 101, Fire Protection Organization